tkoskine/ahven/doc/manual/en/source/api-ahven-parameters.rst

    function Single_Test (Info : Parameter_Info) return Boolean;

-Run a single test (case/suite/routine) only?
+Should we run a single test (case/suite/routine) only?

 Test_Name
 '''''''''